 Also called Supermotion cameras.
-These are cameras that record at a frame rate 2, 3, 4 or 6 times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).
-The 2, 3, 4 or 6 phases of the camera are ingested in parallel as separate record channels into the EVS server.
+These are cameras that record at a frame rate from 2 to 16 times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).

 Technical Setup menu

 Menu accessible on the Remote Panel using the F0 key.
 It allows users to define currently used configuration parameters.